citizenfx/fivem/docs/building.md

 ```

 ... and now you can open `build/five/CitizenMP.sln` in Visual Studio, or compile it from the command line with MSBuild.

+## Setting up testing enviroment
+#### Clientside
+* To run modified client you need to run it in **dev mode**.
+To do this, create a new file in FiveM appdata folder (where FiveM.exe is located) and name it `FiveM.exe.formaldev`.
+If a file like this exists, launching FiveM will ensure dev mode and will skip updater *(that would otherwise overwrite your modified files with downloaded ones)*
+* In order to launch modified client *(without having it crash a few seconds after launch)* you need to disable adhesive.dll.
+To do this, open file named *components.json* and remove line containing `"adhesive",`.
+#### Serverside
+* To set up a server that will let you connect with a modified client, you need to disable serversided *svadhesive.dll*.
+Open server's *components.json* and remove line containing `"svadhesive",`.
+* You will also need to disable *sessionmanager* resource in your server.cfg as well as set the server to run in `sv_lan 1`.

+## Additional information
+* After compiling the project, it is necessary to copy/obtain additional files and folders to prepare the client.
+You can use/view [build.ps1](https://github.com/citizenfx/fivem/blob/master/code/tools/ci/build.ps1 "build.ps1") to see what is necessary for client to function properly and where to copy it from.
+You can also just download regular client and swap desired DLLs for the ones you changed.
+* For testing natives/custom functions you can use resource called `runcode`, it is one of the default resources that comes with the server.
+Start it in your server.cfg and enter `127.0.0.1:30120/runcode/` in your browser.
+You can then run lua code dynamically without having to change/restart resources manually.